JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Basic.md

 ````

-After loading the new data again in paraview, switching to the proper data field and adjusting the colormap, you should see somthing like this:
+After loading the new data again in paraview, switching to the proper data field and adjusting the colormap, you should see something like this:
 ![Basic_Tutorial_2](../assets/img/Basic_Tutorial_2.png)

 ### 3. Create cross sections